|

 Plate of butter swim biscuits and eggs and sausage.

-How To Store Butter Swim Biscuits
+How To Store Leftover Butter Swim Biscuits

 Love biscuits?
 Be sure to check out these other delicious biscuit recipes at Southern Kissed: